hocchudong/openstack-tools/docs/openstack-victoria-CentOS8-install.md

 GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'localhost' IDENTIFIED BY 'Welcome123';
 GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'%' IDENTIFIED BY 'Welcome123';
-GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'192.168.98.81' IDENTIFIED BY 'Welcome123';"
+GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'192.168.98.81' IDENTIFIED BY 'Welcome123';" GRANT ALL PRIVILEGES ON neutron.* TO 'neutron'@'controller01' IDENTIFIED BY 'Welcome123';"
 ```

 Tạo project, user, endpoint cho neutron